Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Training and Implementation Details

 \subsection{Data Processing and Augmentation}

-For COVID-19 detection, we loaded the X-rays as grayscale images to avoid the influence of color variations in the dataset.
+We loaded the X-rays as grayscale images to avoid the influence of color variations in the dataset.
 We then performed histogram equalization to further reduce dataset bias.
-Next, we re-scaled the pixel values between 0 and 1, reshaped the images (which can assume various sizes in the database) to 224x224 and repeated them in 3 channels.
+Next, we re-scaled the pixel values between 0 and 1, reshaped the images (which can assume various sizes in the databases) to 224x224 and repeated them in 3 channels.
 The shape of (3,224,224) is the most common input size for the DenseNet121, reducing computational costs while still being fine enough to allow accurate segmentation and lung disease detection\cite{bassi2021covid19}\textsuperscript{,}\cite{chexnet}\textsuperscript{,}\cite{bassiCovid}.
 Single-channel images can be used but, without a profound change in the classifier architecture, they would provide marginal benefits in the training time.
 Test images were made square (by the addition of black borders) before resizing to avoid any bias related to aspect ratio.
-The technique was not used for training because the model without segmentation could learn to identify the added borders.
+The technique was not used for training because the models without segmentation-based attention mechanisms could learn to identify the added borders.

-Since the DenseNet121 classifier is a very deep model and our dataset is small, we used data augmentation in the training dataset to avoid overfitting.
+Since the DenseNet121 classifier is a very deep model and our X-ray datasets are not massive, we used data augmentation in the training datasets to avoid overfitting.
 The chosen procedure was: random translation (up to 28 pixels up/down, left/right), random rotations (between -40 and 40 degrees), and flipping (50\% chance).
 Besides the overfitting prevention, the process also makes the DNN more resistant to natural occurrences of the operations.
 We used online augmentation and substituted the original samples by the augmented ones.

-For facial attribute estimation, we loaded the photographs in RGB, re-scaled between 0 and 1, and reshaped the images to 224x224, which is a common input size for the DenseNet121 and for natural image classification.
-We employed the same online image augmentation procedure used in the COVID-19 detection task.
+For facial attribute estimation, we loaded the photographs in RGB, re-scaled values between 0 and 1, and reshaped the images to 224x224, which is a common input size for the DenseNet121 and for natural image classification.
+We employed the same online image augmentation procedure used with the X-rays.

+The dog breed classification images were loaded and processed like the facial attribute estimation samples.
+However, we did not employ data augmentation.
+The data augmentation procedure can partially or totally remove the synthetic background bias from the images.
+By being entirely present in all training images, the background bias capacity of influencing the classifier is maximized.
+Accordingly, this scenario can act as an extreme test of the ISNet capacity of avoiding background attention and the consequent shortcut learning.